-Applications should include a resume, brief memo on how you would approach the newsletter and up to five published clips.
+Applicants should include a resume, brief memo on how you would approach the newsletter and up to five published clips.

 - Create a unique and habit-forming experience with compelling stories, standing features and elements of audience interaction

-- Work with the senior newsletter editor and other newsroom stakeholders to execute a clear strategy for the 10-Point that is informed by news judgment, audience insights and analytics
+- Work with the senior newsletter editor and other newsroom stakeholders to execute a clear strategy for the newsletter that is informed by news judgment, audience insights and analytics

-- Work closely with the audience and off-platform teams to grow the 10-Point audience and find opportunities to bring our journalism to new readers via email
+- Work closely with the audience, strategy and off-platform teams to build an audience and find opportunities to bring our journalism to new readers via email and other platforms

 - Superb news judgment; a strong journalistic foundation as a reporter or editor